-The value of the scope parameter is expressed as a list of space-delimited, case-sensitive strings.
+The value of the scope parameter is expressed as a list of spacedelimited, case-sensitive strings.
 The strings are defined by the authorization server.
 If the value contains multiple space-delimited strings, their order does not matter, and each string adds an additional access range to the requested scope.

-'''

-scope = scope-token ( SP scope-token )

-scope-token = 1( \%x21 / \%x23-5B / \%x5D-7E )
+scope = scope-token \( SP scope-token ) scope-token = 1\( %x21 / %x23-5B / %x5D-7E )

-'''

 The authorization server MAY fully or partially ignore the scope requested by the client, based on the authorization server policy or the resource owner's instructions.
-If the issued access token scope is different from the one requested by the client, the authorization server MUST include the scope response parameter to inform the client of the actual scope granted.
+If the issued access token scope is different from the one requested by the client, the authorization server MUST include the scope response parameter in the token response (Section 3.2.3) to inform the client of the actual scope granted.